apache/spark/docs/configuration.md

 val sc = new SparkContext(conf)
 {% endhighlight %}

-## Loading Default Configurations
+## Dynamically Loading Spark Properties
+In some cases, you may want to avoid hard-coding certain configurations in a `SparkConf`.
+For instance, if you'd like to run the same applicaiton with different masters or different amounts of memory.

+The Spark shell and [`spark-submit`](cluster-overview.html#launching-applications-with-spark-submit) tool support two ways to load configurations dynamically.
-In the case of `spark-shell`, a SparkContext has already been created for you, so you cannot control the configuration properties through SparkConf.
-However, you can still set configuration properties through a default configuration file.
-By default, `spark-shell` (and more generally `spark-submit`) will read configuration options from `conf/spark-defaults.conf`, in which each line consists of a key and a value separated by whitespace.
+When a SparkConf is created, it will read configuration options from `conf/spark-defaults.conf`, in which each line consists of a key and a value separated by whitespace.
 For example,

     spark.master            spark://5.6.7.8:7077
     spark.executor.memory   512m
     spark.eventLog.enabled  true
     spark.serializer        org.apache.spark.serializer.KryoSerializer

+In addition, when launching programs with the [`spark-submit`](cluster-overview.html#launching-applications-with-spark-submit) tool, certain options can be configured as flags.
+For instance, the
+`--master` flag to `spark-submit` will automatically set the master.
+Run `./bin/spark-submit --help` to see the entire list of options.

-Any values specified in the file will be passed on to the application, and merged with those specified through SparkConf.
-If the same configuration property exists in both `spark-defaults.conf` and SparkConf, then the latter will take precedence as it is the most application-specific.
+Any values specified as flags or in the properties file will be passed on to the application and merged with those specified through SparkConf.
+Properties set directly on the SparkConf take highest precedence, then flags passed to `spark-submit` or `spark-shell`, then options in the `spark-defaults.conf` file.

 ## Viewing Spark Properties